home-assistant/android/README.md

 ```
 Merge that into master and allow the build to complete and validate on the beta channel.
 (Deploy there automatic)

-Once ready to move to production log into play store -> Release Management -> App Releases -> Beta -> Promote to Production
+Once ready to move to production tag the master branch and travis will start the promotion from beta -> production.